dacort/crashplan-audit/README.md

 ## TODO

 - [ ] Error handling/auto retry
+- [ ] Identify "freshness" of backed up files as well
 - [ ] Add File|Directory in the audit database
 - [ ] Make into a proper library